Ankle Strapping

 Should you strap an ankle for sport after a sprain?

 Many people use ankle strapping for matches or high-risk training after a sprain, especially during the early return-to-sport phase.
-It may improve confidence and reduce excessive rolling.
-However, ankle strapping works best as a short-term support tool while you also rebuild strength, balance, and landing control through rehabilitation.
+It may improve confidence and reduce excess rolling.
+However, it works best as short-term support while you rebuild strength, balance and landing control.

 Is ankle strapping better than an ankle brace?

 Ankle strapping and ankle braces can both help, but they suit different situations.
-Strapping offers a session-specific fit and may feel more secure for some athletes.
+Strapping gives a session-specific fit and may feel secure for some athletes.
 Braces are reusable and quicker to put on.
-The better option depends on your sport, comfort, injury history, skin tolerance, and how often you need support.
+The better option depends on your sport, comfort, injury history, skin tolerance and support needs.

 How long should you keep ankle strapping on?

 Most people keep ankle strapping on for the training session, game, or short period of activity it was applied for.
 It is usually removed afterwards.
-You should remove it sooner if your foot becomes numb, tingly, cold, discoloured, or increasingly uncomfortable, because that may mean the tape is too tight.
+Remove it sooner if your foot becomes numb, tingly, cold, discoloured, or increasingly uncomfortable.

 What tape is best for ankle strapping?